 Flags are specific text in the description fields of documents (Webi and Crystal Reports) that are inserted to allow content to be moved.
 Rather than spending time adding these flags individually, 360Suite can help you add these flags in bulk.
 Once these flags are added, you can automate moving the flagged content via a promotion job.
 After the content has been moved, the flag is automatically removed.

 On the other hand, tags in Universe objects provide a way to categorize objects in order to search for and find them for regulatory compliance and data cataloging.
 Back in September 2019, Gartner published an article stating that “Data Catalogs are the new black in Data Management and Analytics”.
 According to Gartner, “demand for data catalogs is soaring as organizations continue to struggle with finding, inventorying and analyzing vastly distributed and diverse data assets”.

-For more information on data catalogs, you can have a look at our whitepaper on Metadata for BI and Analytics Solutions.
+For more information on data catalogs in SAP BusinessObjects, you can have a look at our article here.